Huma OsteoGelatin – Human Gelatin, Lyophilized, Medium Bloom

 Human Gelatin, Lyophilized, Medium Bloom ~225g

-SKU: BGHL
+SKU: BGML

 Huma OsteoGelatin is extracted from nutrient-rich human skeletal tissue sourced strictly from tissue partners who comply with the requirements of transplantable human tissue.
 Huma OsteoGelatin, Medium Bloom is ideal for coating tissue culture surfaces with a thin layer of gelatin to support rapid cell attachment and growth or for hydrogel application.
 Humabiologics® offers the first and only human gelatin in the market derived from bone at Bloom numbers between 90-300 g to meet translation research and regenerative therapies needs.